devNbis/http-dump/README.md

 This is a simple single file request response dump tool for http(s) traffic into log or live into a web side without persistence.

-It is written in RUST an cen we used wherever a target compilation can run.
+It is written in RUST and can be used wherever a target compilation can run.

 ## Local execution